 Hendrix College has the right to conduct reference and background checks on all new employees (including faculty).
-The background checks can include Motor Vehicle Registration, Registered Sex Offenders, and drug or alcohol convictions.
+The background checks can include Motor Vehicle Registration, Registered Sex Offenders, and criminal background screening.
 Employees who have falsified information on their employment applications will be disciplined, which could include termination.